Kot6603/registrationPlatform/README.md

 I used express router for my backend API routes as that made it easy for me to add middleware to specific routes.
 This enabled me to protect backend API routes from unauthorised access more easily.

+### Project 2:
+I've kept most features of project 1 the same and migrated the node backend to a springboot backend.
+For example, I am still handling authentication using JWT tokens via a `FilterChain` in java.

+A decision that I made on the backend was to group my files by their feature instead of their role.
+For example, instead of having `backend/controllers`, `backend/services`, `backend/models`, I have `backend/competitions`, `backend/users`, `backend/events` with the controllers, models and services together in one file.
+This made it easier for me to find the files that I needed to work on.

+I've also added another React context `CompetitionContext` that handles the state of all competitions globally.
+This became important for the competition page where I needed the start and end times of all competition in order to work out what component that user is able to interact with.

 ## Extra Features
 - Global State Management using `useContext`
 - Protected routes in both frontend and backend using JSON Web Tokens
 - Persistent Sessions using tokens stored in `localStorage`
 - Password hashing using `bcrypt`
+- Use of polling to have a countdown timer as the user is attempting a competition

 ## Project Wireframe
 ![](mockup.png)